 Providers: those providers that need to access your personal data to provide us with their services will have access to your data, such as accounting firms, IT service providers, cloud platforms, CRM providers, partners, consultants or collaborators.
 These third parties will act as our subprocessors and will have implemented the appropriate safeguards to protect your personal information, including the relevant data processing agreement according to Art.
 28 GDPR.

 Other: we will disclose your personal data to third parties if required by law, by a public or judiciary authority or for public interest or public order purposes, such as, for example, to comply with anti-money laundering and counter-terrorist financing, regulations, tax obligations or Social Security obligations.

 We do not and we do not intend to carry out international transfers.
-However, as usual today, some IT/technology providers have their servers outside the European Economic Area (“EEA”), for instance in the US.
-In the case that one of our providers is located outside the EEA (e.g., Google), we will enter into as many documents as necessary to ensure that it offers appropriate safeguards for the data subjects equivalent to those of the EU to carry out such international transfers.
+However, as usual today, some IT/technology providers have their servers outside the European Economic Area (“EEA”), for instance un the US.
+In the case that one of our providers is located outside the EEA (e.g., Google), we will enter into as many documents as necessary to ensure that they offer appropriate safeguards for the data subjects equivalent to those of the EU to carry out such international transfers.